patrickjolliffe/presentations/charset/charset.md

 ---

 Oracle implements two deprecated Unicode compatibility encoding forms: CESU-8 through the UTF8 character set and UTF-EBCDIC through the UTFE character set.
 The UTF8 and UTFE character sets are not guaranteed to include updates to the Unicode standard beyond version 3.0.
 UTF8 is valid as the client and database character set on ASCII-based platforms and as the national (NCHAR) character set on all platforms.
 UTFE is valid as the database character set on EBCDIC-based platforms.

 ---

-#National Character Set

-* Introduced in 8i (1999)

-Choose AL16UTF16 as the national character set

-alternative .. unicode character data ... database that does not have a Unicode database character set.

- Another reason for choosing a national character set is that the properties of a different character encoding scheme may be more desirable for extensive character processing operations.

-* AL16UTF16 Recommended
-* UTF-8 (Deprecated)

-* NCHAR
-* NVARCHAR2
-* NCLOB

-^
-An alternative character set that enables you to store Unicode character data in a database that does not have a Unicode database character set.
-Another reason for choosing a national character set is that the properties of a different character encoding scheme may be more desirable for extensive character processing operations.

- Another reason for choosing a national character set is that the properties of a different character encoding scheme may be more desirable for extensive character processing operations.

-Oracle recommends using SQL CHAR, VARCHAR2, and CLOB data types in AL32UTF8 database to store Unicode character data.
-SQL NCHAR, NVARCHAR2, and NCLOB data types are not supported by some database features.
-Most notably, Oracle Text and XML DB do not support these data types.

----